THB-account/Julia4ML_GA/README.md

 ] activate --temp
 ] add https://github.com/THB-account/Julia4ML_GA.git
 ```
-Another option is to just clone the repository and opening the package locally.
+Another option is to clone the repository and open the package locally.
-In that case you can open the cloned repository in visual studio code and type Alt+j Alt+o.
+In that case, you can open the cloned repository in Visual Studio Code and type Alt+j Alt+o.
 This opens a Julia REPL and activates the current package.

 ```julia-repl